FairwindsOps/insights-docs/docs/configure/cli/opa.md

 insights-cli push opa
 ```

-### Pushing V2 OPA Policies Example
+### Pushing OPA Policies Example
-To upload a V2 OPA policy that requires `replicas` to be specified for Kubernetes Deployments, create the file `./opa/replicas/policy.rego`:
+To upload an OPA policy that requires `replicas` to be specified for Kubernetes Deployments, create the file `./opa/replicas/policy.rego`:

 ```rego
 package fairwinds